weather-gov/weather.gov/docs/qasp.md

 Users will be able to use the product easily with temporarily or permanent disabilities.
-Section 508 provides minimum standards, and Web Content Accessibility Guidelines 2.1 AA standards supply best practices beyond those.
+Section 508 provides minimum standards, and Web Content Accessibility Guidelines (WCAG) 2.1 AA standards supply best practices beyond those.

 The acceptable standards for this element are:

 - Accessibility is ensured throughout development
-- Accessibility of machine-readable elements is assessed automatically, with results available to all members of the team
+- Automated accessibility scanning tools based on WCAG 2.1 AA produce zero errors and any permitted warnings are documented
+- At least one team member manually tests the accessibility of each change, including keyboard and screen reader navigation

 ### 4. Deployment is simple